New Zealand is a natural wonder… No doubt about it. From the volcanic landscape of the North Island to the snow-capped mountains of the South Island.

-Customs officials have definitely held me up at the airport for wearing boots that looked like hiking boots just in case they were carrying dirt from anywhere else I had been.
+Customs officials have definitely held me up at the airport for wearing shoes that looked like hiking boots just in case they were carrying dirt from anywhere else I had been.

-They are very protective of their local flora and fauna, and understandably so, so just make sure that your shoes are clean and that you don’t pack any food, animal or wood items when you are making the trip to New Zealand.
+They are very protective of their local flora and fauna, and understandably so, so just make sure that your shoes are clean before you leave home.
+Also don’t pack any food, animal or wood items when you are making the trip to New Zealand, the same as Australia.

 All in all, New Zealand is a stunningly beautiful country to visit.
-I think you’ll find that it won’t matter how much time you give yourself to explore it, it just won’t be enough.
-However, hopefully these tips will allow you to hit the ground running so you can really make the most of your time there.
+You’ll find that it won’t matter how much time you give yourself to explore it, it just won’t be enough.
+However, hopefully, these tips will allow you to hit the ground running so you can really make the most of your time there.